Yahaya-Salisu/babs-audits-skills/references/instruction-01-hunt.md

 2. Impact is fund theft, permanent loss, or protocol damage
 3. Not already covered in prior sections

-Work the 6 angles below.
-Each is a distinct lens — a location can legitimately produce a candidate under more than one angle if the root cause genuinely differs; if the root cause is the same, file it once and cite the strongest angle.
+Before touching any code, build a single ordered queue containing the 6 angles below in the order they are listed, 5A through 5F.
+Run only one angle from this queue per pass, working it to completion across every in-scope file before stopping, and do not begin work on any other angle in the same pass even if it looks fast or obviously related.
+Each angle is a distinct lens over the same set of in-scope files, and a location can legitimately produce a candidate under more than one angle if the root cause genuinely differs, but if the root cause is the same as one already filed under an earlier angle in this run, do not file it again, cite the earlier SURFACE-N instead.
+Before starting each angle after the first, skim every SURFACE-N already produced by earlier angles in this same Section 4 run, so this dedup rule is actually applied rather than assumed.

 **5A — ACCOUNTING EDGES**
 Scope: functions that move value, update balances, mint, burn, compute shares,